mertrasna/symcom-synonym-tool/README.md

 # Introduction
 This repo contains parts and extracts of the Symcom Program, which is a web based application for Homeopathy doctors and scholars to carry research based work on Homeopathy sources, symptoms and medicines.
-In order to get the program running, the repo along with database will be provided.
+In order to get the program running, the repo along with database is needed.

 # Local Setup Guidelines
 #### Download XAMPP 7.1.33: